 Finding your market niche

-At AVASK we can provide businesses in the Winchester area with help and advice on a wide range of business issues.
+At AVASK we can provide businesses in the Southampton area with help and advice on a wide range of business issues.
 Here are some thoughts on finding your market niche...

 Generally, only the largest companies can hope to meet the needs of an entire market.
 For most small to medium-sized businesses, a key factor in business success is finding niches in the market, and exploiting them by offering specialised products or services to specific groups of customers.